Shooting the Nudibranchs of Norway

 Composing great macro shots when working with really small subjects can be a real challenge.
 Wave action, current (nudibranchs tend to thrive in current-ridden areas, because their food also thrives here) and moving kelp and hydroids all work against you.
 A couple extra weights, or even ankle weights, might be a good idea as you will often find yourself in very shallow water where you are more exposed to the elements.

-Not only do you have to be stable and have a steady hand to be able to get your composition right, there are also the challenge of getting the focus plane where you want it.
+Not only do you have to be stable and have a steady hand to be able to get your composition right, there is also the challenge of getting the focus plane where you want it.
 As a rule of thumb, it is always best to have the eyes and the rhinophores (head tentacles) in focus.
-Nudibranchs do actually have eyes, and while visible in some species they are invisible in others.
-Our brains do, however, tell us that they should be located to the front of the animal, slightly below and ahead of the rhinophores – and this is where they actually sit most of the time.
+Nudibranchs do actually have eyes, and while visible in some species, they are invisible in others.
+Our brains do, however, tell us that they should be located to the front of the animal, slightly below and ahead of the rhinophores—and this is where they actually sit most of the time.

-Finding a calm, uniform background often gives you the best results – all you can do is hope there is a nudibranch there once you find it!
+Finding a calm, uniform background often gives you the best results—all you can do is hope there is a nudibranch there once you find it!
 Another option is to go for a classical, black background, which is easy to achieve once you find a nudibranch that sits on something that sticks up from the bottom.
 Get below the nudibranch, shoot at an upwards angle and use the water as background.
-Using both a high F-stop and fast shutter speed will give you a silky-smooth blackness as a backdrop for the brilliantly coloured nudibranch.
+Using both a high f-stop and fast shutter speed will give you a silky-smooth blackness as a backdrop for a brilliantly colored nudibranch.

-Apart from your camera, housing and macro ports, you should in summary consider bringing the following to ensure a successful nudibranch photography expedition:
+Apart from your camera, housing and macro ports, you should consider bringing the following to ensure a successful nudibranch photography expedition:

-Lenses: Nikkor 105mm + teleconverter and dioptres (a 60mm could be considered)
+Lenses: 105mm + teleconverter and diopters (a 60mm could be considered)

-Other: A 1.4x or even a 2.0x teleconverter, one or more dioptres (+2 and +5 are the most useful, +10 is necessary for the really small stuff, but is harder to work with).
+Other: A 1.4x or even a 2.0x teleconverter, one or more diopters (+2 and +5 are the most useful, +10 is necessary for the really small stuff, but is harder to work with).

 Light: Macro strobes and a suitable focus light to ensure optimal working conditions for your camera.